Sign Up for 2023 Growing Season Share

-Hawthorne Valley Farm has a 350–member CSA (learn more at this link) and supplies organic and Biodynamic® produce to Columbia County residents and to the New York City communities of Garden City, Inwood, and Riverdale.
+Hawthorne Valley Farm has a 350–member CSA (learn more at this link) and supplies organic and Biodynamic® produce to Columbia County residents and to the New York City communities of Forest Hills, Garden City, Inwood, and Riverdale.
 We also offer pick-ups at three NYC greenmarkets: 82nd Street, Union Square and Columbia.
 Over 40 varieties of vegetables are grown on 16+ acres, and fruit shares from local farmers are also available.
 The CSA includes weekly delivery of produce for approximately 22 weeks.

 The rewards of CSA membership are great: learning to eat seasonally, cooking and preserving new and interesting vegetables, celebrating the growing season at special events on the farm, and coming to feel a sense of connection to Hawthorne Valley and other farms in the region!

 Supporting the Regional Foodshed

 Hawthorne Valley Farm actively works with a number of other growers to insure that you receive the highest quality and widest variety of vegetables in your weekly share.
 We partner with other local farms for crops such as beans, sweet corn and potatoes – all sourced from either organic, non-GMO or family farms.

 These farmers are friends and, in most cases, neighbors of ours.
 In this way, as CSA shareholders, you are helping to support farmers within a whole growing region — farmers using sustainable growing methods.
 Community Supported Agriculture is not like shopping at the supermarket – it’s about growing our foodshed, building relationships, and enjoying a diverse array of farm-fresh produce.